MaoZiming/papers/4-distributed-systems/47-ciel.md

 ## Eager Evaluation

-* Since the task dependencies form a DAG, at least one task must have only concrete dependencies.
-Start by executing the tasks with only concrete dependencies; subsequently execute tasks when all of their dependencies become concrete.
+* **Since the task dependencies form a DAG, at least one task must have only concrete dependencies**. **Start by executing the tasks with only concrete dependencies; subsequently execute tasks when all of their dependencies become concrete.**

 ## Lazy Evaluation